 Open the Preferences panel and choose the Appearance tab.
 Toward the bottom you will see a checkbox for Show calendar weeks.
 You can also toggle this setting from Itsycal itself by pressing the W key.

 Open the Preferences panel and choose the Appearance tab.
-Toward the bottom you will see a checkbox for Use larger text.
+You will see a slider which lets you choose between 3 different text sizes.

 Hold down the command ⌘ key and drag Itsycal in the menu bar to your desired location.
 This technique works with all of the icons in your menu bar so you can reorder all of them to your liking.